edgBR/siemens-ds-coding-test/README.md

 # Track 3 - Data Engineering

-Generating lagged predictors is ofter expensive when training models for multiple horizons.
-In this part of the test you should re-implent the solution of Task 1 achievement a substantial amount of performance increase.
-Profile your code a compare the results.
+Generating lagged predictors is ofter expensive when training models for multiple horizons in large datasets.
+Your task is:

+- Reimplement your solution of task 1 achieving a substantial performance increase.
+- Profile the results and compare them
+- The file entry_level_ds.py contains a python file which trains a linear model for every of the time series presented in data_eng_track.csv.
+Rewrite this to train the models properly (get rid of the for loop).

 # Track 4 - Machine Learning Engineer

 Direct forecasting strategies tend to be very flexible as you can incorporate different features for different forecasting horizons in a very easy manner and give you explainability about which features are more relevant for every horizon.
 However this is not for free, direct forecasting strategies imply a higher number of models to maintain as well as a more complex infrastructure and workflow management to ensure the reliable operation of these models.

-Using the dataset provided in ml_eng_track.csv, train a multi input/output model to forecast the target variable.
+Using the dataset provided in ml_eng_track.csv your task is:

+Train a multi input/output model to forecast the target variable.
+Explain why you have choosen this approach.